Repmak/word-piece-encoder/README.md

 **Step 3**: Finally, your `sentencpp_model/` folder will contain the model (`model.onnx`), as well as various other files determining the model's configuration settings.
 These will be further addressed in the [**API Reference**](#4-api-reference).

 ### 2.2 Configuring ICU4C
-SentenCPP relies on ICU4C for text normalisation.
+sentenCPP relies on ICU4C for text normalisation.
 If you already have ICU4C in your system's default library path you may be able to skip the steps below.

 **Step 1**: Run the following build, substituting `PATH_TO_ICU` with the appropriate `ICU_ROOT` for your operating system.
 For example, on macOS (Homebrew), this will be `/opt/homebrew/opt/icu4c`.
 ```bash